 How to Add Flavor?

-All you have to do is play around with your facade lights to see what best suits your project or your object.
-Let’s say that you are trying to uplight a large sign, you could add several lights pointing inwards from all directions, or you could add two large lights at the bottom or one at the top, and one at the bottom.
+All you have to do is play around with your Building Facade Lighting to see what best suits your project or your object.
+Let’s say that you are trying to uplight a large sign, you could add several lights pointing inwards from all directions, or you could add two large lights at the bottom one at the top, and one at the bottom.
 How you work your lights is up to you, but because it is easy and cheap, you can play around a little to find what best suits your project.
 See RGB LED Lights

 Now, let’s assume you have a large water feature.
 You could play around with multiple large lights that cast very dark shadows and that highlight areas very well.
 Or you could experiment with facade lights that give out more of a warm light, or perhaps a blue-tinted light.